gittothechopper/dawn/README.md

 `grunt offline`

-Dawn will create a chache manifest and attach the manifest link to your HTML pages.
+Dawn will create a cache manifest and attach the manifest link to your HTML pages.

 ---